tronprotocol/tips/README.md

 - **Superseded**: A TIP which was previously Final but is no longer considered state-of-the-art.
 Another TIP will be in the Final status and cite the Superseded TIP.

+****

 ## TIP Types

-TIPs are separated into a number of types, and each has its own list of TIPs.
+TIPs are separated into several types, and each has its list of TIPs.

 * **Standard Track**: Describes any change that affects most or all TRON implementations, such as a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using TRON.
-Furthermore， Standard TIPs can be broken down into the following categories.
+Furthermore, Standard TIPs can be broken down into the following categories.

 * **Core**: Improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions.